White Dwarfs Revealed in Gaia's Candidate Compact Object Binaries: Data Selection and Mass estimation

-Single component (MS star only if there is no UV excess) or multi-component (MS--WD if there is significant UV excess) SED modeling provides us with excellent constraints on the bolometric luminosity ($\lbol$), effective temperature ($\Teff$), and the radius of the source (and components).
-However, we notice that the constraint on mass from SED modeling is rather weak.
-This is because SEDs are not very sensitive to $\log\ g$ and this results in large errors in the estimated mass \citep{vosa_doc}.
-Hence, we constrain $\mlc$ using stellar evolution models created via \MIST\ \citep{MIST0, MIST1, paxton1, paxton2, paxton3, paxton4} adopting the constraints on the metallicity, $\lbol$, and $\Teff$ we find from SED modeling.
-In particular, using \MIST, we evolve stars within a reasonable range ($0.10$--$1.45\,\msun$ with a grid resolution of $0.015\,\msun$) in zero-age MS mass from pre-MS to MS turn-off adopting metallicity from the best-fit parameters of the SED.
-We create small 2D boxes around the SED-estimated $\lbol$ and $\Teff$ values for each source.
-The width and height of these small boxes are adopted to be $\delta\lbol/\lbol=\delta\Teff/\Teff=\pm2.5\%$.
-These adopted fractional errors are typical of SED modeling erros obtained from \vosa.
+Single component (MS star only if there is no UV excess) or multi-component (MS--WD if there is significant UV excess) SED modelling provides us with excellent constraints on $\lbol$, $\Teff$, and the radius of the source (and components).
+However, we notice that the constraint on mass from the SED modelling is rather weak.
+This is because SEDs are not sufficiently sensitive to $\log\ g$ and this results in large errors in the estimated mass \citep{vosa_doc}.
+Hence, we constrain $\mlc$ using stellar evolution models created via \MIST\ \citep{MIST0, MIST1, paxton1, paxton2, paxton3, paxton4} and the constraints on the metallicity, $\lbollc$, and $\tefflc$ found from SED modeling.
+In particular, using \MIST, we evolve stars within a reasonable range ($0.10$--$1.45\,\msun$ with a grid resolution of $0.015\,\msun$) in zero-age MS mass from pre-MS to the MS turn-off adopting metallicity from the best-fit parameters of the SED.
+We create small 2D boxes around the SED-estimated $\lbollc$ and $\tefflc$ values for each source.
+The width and height of these small boxes are adopted to be $\delta\lbol/\lbol=\delta\Teff/\Teff=\pm5\%$.
+These adopted fractional errors are typical of SED modelling errors obtained from \vosa.
 We collect all stellar tracks passing through this box and assign $\mlc$ to the median value of the stellar masses for these tracks.
-The error in $\mlc$ is assigned to be the difference between the $25$ and $75th$ percentiles for these masses.
+The error in $\mlc$ is assigned to be the difference between the $25$ and $75$th percentiles for these masses.

-The dark remnant mass $\mdr$ is constrained simply by using our estimated $\mlc$ and the astrometric mass function $f_M$ estimated from \gaia's astrometric solution for each source.
+Astrometric solutions are thought to be acceptable if goodness of fit $<25$ and significance $>12$ \citep{halbwachs_2022}.
+We find that the maximum goodness of fit for our sources is 11.3.
+On the other hand, except for source 2100$-$2535 with a significance 6.82 all other sources have a significance $>12$, median, 5th, and 95th percentiles are 47.75, 14.03, 119.43.
+We use our estimated $\mlc$ and